IvanBeeT/rag-research-assistant/README.md

 A few decisions worth explaining:

-**No LangChain.** The pipeline is built directly on ChromaDB, sentence-transformers, and the Ollama Python client.
-This keeps each component inspectable, makes the data flow obvious, and means there are no framework abstractions to debug when something goes wrong.
-The entire retrieval pipeline is around 200 lines of Python.
+**No LangChain.** The pipeline is built directly on top of ChromaDB, sentence-transformers, and the Ollama Python client.
+It keeps things transparent and easy to debug.
+The whole retrieval pipeline is around 200 lines of Python.

-**Separate embedding model and LLM.** The embedding model (BAAI/bge-base-en-v1.5, 109M parameters) converts text to vectors, which is a fundamentally different task from generating text.
-Keeping them separate means either can be swapped independently without touching the other.
+**The embedding model and the LLM are separate.** The embedding model (BAAI/bge-base-en-v1.5, 109M parameters) only converts text to vectors.
+The LLM only generates text.
+Keeping them separate means you can swap either one out without touching the other.

-**ChromaDB over FAISS.** FAISS is a fast similarity index but stores only vectors, with no metadata support and no persistence out of the box.
-ChromaDB stores metadata (paper title, chunk index) alongside vectors, persists to disk automatically, and supports filtered queries, all of which are needed for citations and document management.
+**ChromaDB over FAISS.** FAISS is faster for pure similarity search but it only stores vectors with no metadata and no persistence out of the box.
+ChromaDB stores metadata alongside the vectors, persists everything to disk automatically, and supports filtered queries, which is what makes citations possible.

 ## Stack